CoR-Forum/Regnum.Online/README.md

+## After the Leaflet Update

+I recently updated Leaflet to 1.9.4.

+[mapkey icons](https://github.com/mapshakers/leaflet-mapkey-icon) are abandoned and need to be replaced.

 # How to contribute

 I stopped playing Regnum a few days after creating the initial version of this map, so a lot of community help is needed to keep it up.